Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/config/update-user-details-SS.md

 [priority]: # (108)
 # Update user details in Secret Server through IBM IGI

-The connector is configured, now you need to update the user details of Secret Server through IBM IGI.
-You need to:
+Once the connector is configured, you will need to update the user details for Secret Server through IBM IGI.

 * __Add user__
 * __Configure accounts__